ZKTKZ/shopify-challenge-2021/README.md

 ### Potential Improvements
 A few ideas for improving the application:
-- [ ] Use Ruby namespaces for api versioning
+- [ ] Use Ruby namespaces for API versioning
-- [ ] Move from sqlite to Postgres database,
+- [ ] Move from SQLite to Postgres database,
 - [ ] Use partials for duplicate view logic per DRY coding standards
 - [ ] Add more functional and integration tests to test business logic.
 Currently, we only test routes.
 - [ ] Cloud-hosted deployment.
 Cloudinary and Okta libraries for security are both expensive services ($100/month for Cloudinary alone), so an already-deployed version was not launched